Tinkerforge/doc/en/source/Software/API_Bindings_uC.rst

 as well as the HAT Brick and HAT Zero Brick.
 The older 10-pole Bricklets and other Bricks are not supported.
 :ref:`See here <api_bindings_uc_api_reference>` for a complete list of supported devices.

+As host (i.e. the device running your C/C++ program that uses the bindings), you can currently use the :ref:`ESP32 Brick <esp32_brick>` and :ref:`ESP32 Ethernet Brick <esp32_ethernet_brick>`.
+Support for other hosts will be added in the future.

+..
-As host (i.e. the device running your C/C++ program that uses the bindings), you can use a microcontroller that is able to communicate over SPI or an Raspberry Pi with a :ref:`HAT Brick <hat_brick>` or :ref:`HAT Zero Brick <hat_zero_brick>`.
+ you can use a microcontroller
+ that is able to communicate over SPI or an Raspberry Pi with a :ref:`HAT Brick <hat_brick>` or :ref:`HAT Zero Brick <hat_zero_brick>`.

 The bindings require a hardware abstraction layer (HAL). :ref:`See here <api_bindings_uc_hal>` for details.

+..
  If you use a microcontroller, you have to make sure, that its logic level is 3.3V.
 If you want to use an AVR-based Arduino (such as the Arduino Uno or Mega), a level shifter is required.

  Due to a bug with the XMC microcontroller used by the Bricklets, they don't correctly go into a floating state on the MISO signal.
 This results in interference when multiple Bricklets are used on the same SPI bus.
-To be able to use multiple bricklets, a tri-state buffer chip controlled by the chip select signal has to be used.
+To be able to use multiple Bricklets, a tri-state buffer chip controlled by the chip select signal has to be used.
-In the near future, there will be a new version of the Breakout Bricklet that allows you to use multiple bricklets without interference on the MISO signal.
+ In the near future, there will be a new version of the Breakout Bricklet that allows you to use multiple Bricklets without interference on the MISO signal.

 Requirements
 ------------